Smoke Alarms in Buildings and Houses

 Ionisation: A small amount of radioactive material is used to create an electrical current which travels through ionised air.
 When smoke enters the detection chamber it impedes the flow of current and causes the alarm to sound.

 When deciding on the position of smoke alarms it is important to remember that they are intended to detect smoke before it reaches the sleeping occupants of a building.

 The ensuing alarm is designed to wake the occupants and give them time to evacuate the building.

-We suggest you view the following websites be viewed for more information on smoke alarms, type available and location.
+We suggest you view the following websites for more information on smoke alarms, type available and location.

 Some types of alarm are capable of interconnection to the other alarms so that if one alarm sounds then the other alarms are also activated, adding an enhanced level of safety.
 There is no requirement in the BCA that smoke alarms be interconnected.

 Questions and Advice